mehedimd/SalesManagementFinalWebApi/README.md

+## Technology Use:
+• ASP.NET Core 6 Web API
+• Unit of Work with Repository Pattern
+• Authentication using Asp.net Core Identity & JWT Token
+• CORS Origin, Scoped
+• SOLID Principle
+• MS SQL Server 2019

+## IDE Use:
+• Visual Studio 2022 • SSMS

---How To Use This API for Project--
+# --How To Use This API for Project--

 1. First clone the repository.